TheMITTech/breakdown/README.md

 ### 2) Enter your data ([Example](https://docs.google.com/spreadsheet/ccc?key=0AlhEOMxfxhHtdF9Sank4TU5QTm0zekROYkkxZ09veHc)):
 1. Open a Google Doc Spreadsheet
 2. You will need two sheets inside your spreadsheet.
-Name one sheet "demographics" and the other sheet "data."
+Name one sheet "demographics" and the other sheet "data".

-3. In the "demographics" sheet, create columns "name," "id," "pop," and "supergroup."
+3. In the "demographics" sheet, create columns "name", "id", "pop", and "supergroup".
     * name => name of the group
     * id => a short name for the group (cannot have spaces)
     * pop => the size of each group